-While not banned, mobile phones and other electronic equipment (other than BYOD laptops) are not be used during class time.
 The school takes no responsibility for their loss, damage or theft.
+Students and parents are urged to leave all non-essential valuable items at home.
 They should not be taken into examinations.

 VALUES

 The staff at Cronulla High School will assist students in acquiring the skills and personal qualities that will enable them to become responsible citizens.
 Cronulla High School supports and promotes the DoE core values of integrity, excellence, respect, responsibility, cooperation, participation, care, fairness and democracy.